 If you need to import a machine for your company or export one of your products abroad, then you need cargo transportation.

-Cargo transport, also known as freight transport, is one of the main commercial activities in the world.
+Cargo transport, is one of the main commercial activities in the world.
 With a massive activity, comes a huge amount of risks during all the shipping process that can lead to partial or even total loss of your merchandise.

 Then, you’d be wondering: how can I protect my cargo and my investment, for all the risks that come with the shipping process?
 The answer is simple: you need to get cargo insurance, that’s the smarter and safety decision that you can make.